gadget-inc/examples/packages/shopify-cli-embedded/README.md

 - Shopify's React component library, `@shopify/polaris` is installed and their default `PolarisProvider` and route helping are included
 - a local SSL-friendly development setup that plays nice with Shopify's SSL requirement for embedded apps

-**Note**: Files that are no longer necessary have been removed, such as auth handling middleware or custom hooks.
-The Gadget API client or provided npm modules `@gadgetinc/react` and `@gadgetinc/react-shopify-app-bridge` handle this functionality.
+**Note**: Files created in the default Shopify CLI app that are no longer necessary have been removed.
+This includes most of the node.js backend application which is replaced by your Gadget app's backend, and some of the default front-end React code which is replaced by the Gadget API client and the `@gadgetinc/react` and `@gadgetinc/react-shopify-app-bridge` npm modules.

 ## Getting Started